Strongly coupled $\mathcal{N}=4$ super Yang-Mills plasma on the Coulomb branch I: Thermodynamics

 The outline of this paper is as follows: In section \ref{thermo}, we study the thermodynamics of rotating black 3-brane solution where a single rotation parameter $r_{0}$ is turned on.
 In section \ref{Cornell}, we compute the heavy quark-antiquark potential $V(L)$ of $\mathcal{N}=4$ cSYM.
 In section \ref{glueballs}, we study the mass spectrum of glueballs in $\mathcal{N}=4$ cSYM.
-In section \ref{stability}, we examine the stability of the small black hole branch in $\mathcal{N}=4$ cSYM.
-Finally, in section \ref{hadronization}, we propose a holographic mechanism for hadronization in confining gauge theories, and give a formula which computes the number of hadrons emitted from $\mathcal{N}=4$ cSYM plasma or any other plasma of a confinig gauge theory.